GSAC Research Student Travel Grant

 Q: I already attended the conference, can I still apply for a travel grant?

-A: See the question above to see which deadline you should apply for.
+A: Yes.
 Remember that you must have original receipts to apply for reimbursement.
 If you didn't save your receipts, you shouldn't apply because you won't get reimbursed.

 Q: I submitted an application and haven't received an email saying whether or not I was selected to receive a travel grant.